 There are techniques that we use along the way based on the unique make-up of the client.
 These may include Conversation, EMDR, Meridian Tapping, HeartMath Breathing, Focused Attention, Eriksonian Hypnosis, Hand Mirroring, Creative Expression, and Supportive Touch to name a few.
 All the work builds on the strengths of the individual and their family system and building capacity in the nervous system.
 The process is gentle, respectful, powerful and focused on feeling good, not bad.

-You may find more information about Organic Intelligence in the Resources section of this website.
+You may find more information about Organic Intelligence on our Resources page.